kibook/s1kd-tools/tools/s1kd-acronyms/README.md

 -L
 Treat input (stdin or arguments) as lists of filenames of data modules to find or markup acronyms in, rather than data modules themselves.

+-M &lt;list&gt;
+Like the -m option, but use a custom list of acronyms instead of the default `.acronyms` file.

--m &lt;acronyms&gt;
+-m
-Instead of listing acronyms, automatically markup acronyms given in the &lt;acronyms&gt; XML file in the specified data modules.
-Occurrences of the acronym term will be replaced in text with the `acronym` element in the list.
+Instead of listing acronyms in the specified data modules, automatically markup acronyms in the data module using the `.acronyms` file.

 -n &lt;\#&gt;
 Minimum number of spaces after the term in pretty-printed text output.